 Southern Locomotives Ltd History

-We are a successful organisation that has, with its predecessors over the past 20 years, restored seven locomotives, including a Merchant Navy Class locomotive, 35027 Port Line, which many experts considered to be unrestorable.
-The locomotive was restored from scrapyard condition in five years, a record time for a Barry wreck.
+We are a successful organisation that has, with its predecessors over the past 30+ years, restored seven locomotives including a Merchant Navy Class locomotive, 35027 Port Line, which many experts considered to be unrestorable.
+Port Line was restored from scrapyard condition in five years, a record time for a Barry wreck.
 We followed that by restoring an unrebuilt Battle of Britain Class locomotive, 34072 257 Squadron, in two years.
-Two standard tank locomotives followed, 80104, was completed in 1997 and 80078 was finished in 1999.
-34028 Eddystone, a rebuilt West Country class locomotive, was completed in October 2003 and our latest restoration, 34070 Manston, entered service in September 2008

 34070 Manston 34070 Manston